 The effect of river flow, water hole persistence and barriers on fish community abundance and diversity are also being investigated.

-Read more about O’Connell Restoration in the O’Connell River update November 2012 and recent news articles.
+Read more about O’Connell Restoration in the O’Connell River update November 2012.

 More detailed and technical information on Engineered Log Jams is available in the report Design guideline for the reintroduction of wood into Australian streams, written by Dr Andrew Brooks, Australian Rivers Institute, Griffith University.